Multi-Task Instruction Tuning of LLaMa for Specific Scenarios: A Preliminary Study on Writing Assistance: Introduction

 \section{Introduction}

-Large Language Models (LLMs), such as ChatGPT and GPT4 \cite{openai2023gpt4}, have shown amazing zero/few-shot abilities to follow human instructions to solve diverse tasks in the unified way of dialogue, including but not limited to question answering, machine translation, information extraction, grammar correction \cite{qin2023chatgpt, jiao2023chatgpt, wei2023zero, fang2023chatgpt}, ushers in a new era of research.
+Proprietary Large Language Models (LLMs), such as ChatGPT and GPT4 \cite{openai2023gpt4}, have shown exceptional capabilities to follow general human instructions and solve diverse tasks, including but not limited to question answering~\cite{qin2023chatgpt}, machine translation~\cite{jiao2023chatgpt}, information extraction~\cite{wei2023zero}, and grammar correction~\cite{fang2023chatgpt}.
+Recent studies demonstrate that smaller foundational models, such as LLaMA~\cite{touvron2023llama}, can also display remarkable proficiency in tackling diverse tasks when fine-tuned using instruction-driven data, as exemplified by Alpaca~\cite{alpaca} and Vicuna~\cite{vicuna2023}.
+All of these LLMs' accomplishments have represented a significant stride toward the goal of general artificial intelligence.